mgeier/homepage/reproducible_research.rst

   Try to choose software that is accessible to most people, and try to use software that runs on different operating systems.

+use open source software

+  .. todo:: content

 specify a license
-  If provide something to the public and don't specify a license, said public may have a hard time using it legally.
+  If provide something to the public and don't specify a license, said public may have a hard time using the thing legally.
   With everything you publish, you should also tell people what they may and may not do with it.

   But remember: the more restrictions you impose, the more freedom you take away from people who want to use your work.
+  You can waive all your rights (at least with regard to copyright law), you can request attribution, you can demand that derived works must be published under the same conditions as the original work (a.k.a. *share-alike*), you can forbid commercial use, ...

   Try these links to help you choose an appropriate license: